-There are two primary resources for the development of proper training programmes.
-The first is data learned from process development and clinical operations within the manufacturing organisation.
+There are two primary resources for the development of proper training programs.
+The first is data learned from process development and clinical operations within the manufacturing organization.
 The information gained through trial-and-error exercises during process development is invaluable for training as well as critical to batch-record development.

 Planning around complexity